-"This memo is a vitally important policy statement concerning The Plain Truth.
-Commencing immediately, far-reaching changes will occur in The Plain Truth magazine. occur in The Plain Truth magazine.

-"1) There will be only one Plain Truth publication worldwide.
+'This memo is a vitally important policy statement concerning The Plain Truth.
+Commencing immediately, far-reaching changes will occur in The Plain Truth magazine.
+1) There will be only one Plain Truth publication worldwide.

-"2) The Plain Truth will, each edi-

-"2) The Plain Truth will, each edition, consist of no less than eight pages dealing specifically with world news in the light of Bible prophecy in a format to be specified later, and I will take a personal role in both assigning writing responsibilities as well as approving copy for this eight nage, section seed, proof.
+"2) The Plain Truth will, each edition, consist of no less than eight pages dealing specifically with world news in the light of Bible prophecy in a format to be specified later, and I will take a personal role in both assigning writing responsibilities as well as approving copy for this

 eight-page section each month.

-"a) The need for any international Plain Truth publications will be obviously.
+"a) The need for any international Plain Truth publications will be obviated

+"b) All office managers in foreign areas such as Australia, Canada, Britain, South Africa, Holland, Norway, etc., will be responsible for sending a pertinent news synopsis of current developments relevant to biblical prophecy in their areas, both locally as well as nationally, re-gionally, or even affecting the continent (such as Africa, Australia, etc.), whether such reports are selected for publication or not.

+"c) In addition, all overseas office managers will detail at least one member of their staff to send a continual report of 'top of the news' items which can be utilized in a items which can be utilized in a

+'Prophecy in the News' section,

+much like the 'Washington Whispers' or 'World Watch' segments of

+the U.S. News & World Reports have

+done, and as we have done in Gene

+Hogberg's 'World Watch' column in

+the PT in the past.

+for Mr. Herbert W. Armstrong's ar-ticles, "Personals" (including pictorial accounts and other articles from overseas personnel involving Mr. Armstrong's phase of carrying the Gospel to the Gentile nations and world leaders) will be reserved whatever number of pages required

+- in each issue, according to the

+material received.

-"b) All office managers in foreign areas such as Australia, Canada, Britain, South Africa, Holland, Norway, etc., will be responsible for sending a pertinent news synopsis of current developments relevant to biblical prophecy in their areas, both locally as well as nationally, regionally, or even affecting the continent (such as Africa, Australia, etc.), whether such reports are selected for publication or not. "c) In addition, all overseas office managers will detail at least one member of their staff to send a continual report of 'top of the news' items which can be utilized in a 'Prophecy in the News' section, much like the 'Washington Whispers' or 'World Watch' segments of the U.S. News & World Reports have done, and as we have done in Gene Hogberg's 'World Watch' column in the PT in the past. "he number of pages reserved for Mr. Herbert W. Armstrong's articles, "Personals" (including pictorial accounts and other articles from overseas personnel involving Mr. Armstrong's phase of carrying the Gospel to the Gentile nations and world leaders) will be reserved - whatever number of pages required - in each issue, according to the material received.
-"4) The remainder of the magazine will be given over entirely to the essential structure of the present-day Good News; i.e., strong doctrinal articles concerning the pagan holidays, the pagan doctrines, the basic doctrines of the Church, such as the law, the Sabbath, the Holy Days, tithing, etc. "These editorial policy changes "These editorial policy changes will, necessarily, require rather farreaching adjustments in personnel.
-All such personnel readjustments will be made in a completely equitable and considerate manner, and each individual so affected will be notified by the Business Office within a matter of days.
+"4) The remainder of the magazine will be given over entirely to the essential structure of the to the essential structure of the present-day Good News; i.e., strong doctrinal articles concerning the pagan holidays, the pagan doctrines, the basic doctrines of the Church, such as the law, the Sabbath, the Holy Days, tithing, etc. "These editorial policy changes will, necessarily, require rather far-reaching adjustments in personnel.
+All such personnel readjustments will be made in a completely equita-ble and considerate manner, and each individual so affected will be notified by the Business Office within a mat-ter of days.
 "COMMENTARY: Far-reaching studies involving The Plain Truth in the United States and in many other countries have brought about the absolute necessity for these alterations in Plain Truth policy.
 The Plain Truth will once again become the unique publication it once was in voicing a strong warning and witness message to dying nations just prior to the Second Coming of Jesus Christ.
-Its strongest and most insistent thrust is strongest and most insistent thrust. will continue to be the day-to-day fulfillment of biblical prophecy in happenings all around the world which prove the nearness of the beginning of the Great Tribulation and terrible national troubles for God's people Israel and the nearness of the arrival of Jesus Christ.
-"We must not lose our uniqueness - and the trumpet must give a clear "Incidental to this, I want all key personnel to know that we will be dramatically revising the radio and television efforts, by adding a five-minute, rapidly moving, hard-hitting radio program to be placed on many, many additional radio stations, high-lighting the same type of copy we intend to see dominate the pages of The Plain Truth; i.e., today's news leaping to life in the light of Bible prophecy. prophecy.
+Its strongest and most insistent thrus will continue to be the day-to-day fulfillment of biblical prophecy in happenings all around the world which prove the nearness of the beginning of the Great Tribulation and terrible national troubles for God's people Israel and the nearness of the arrival of Jesus Christ.
+"We must not lose our uniqueness and the trumpet must give a clear "Incidental to this, I want all key personnel to know that we will be dramatically revising the radio and television efforts, by adding a five-minute, rapidly moving, hard-hitting radio program to be placed on many nany additional radio stations, high lighting the same type of copy we intend to see dominate the pages of The Plain Truth; i.e., today's news leaping to life in the light of Bible rophecy.